aisutd/HackAI-Neural-Network-Workshop/README.md

 # HackAi-Neural-Network-Workshop
-Track I Workshop that implements a simple neural network to classify stars
+Track I Workshop that implements a simple neural network to classify stars\
+Conducted by Adithya Viswanathan